 FOR EXTRA CREDIT

-This week pay close attention to your body — while sitting, standing, as you walk etc. Notice how it feels, where it’s uneccessarily tense, where and when it feels good.
+This week pay close attention to your body — while sitting, standing, as you walk etc. Notice how it feels, where it’s unnecessarily tense, where and when it feels good.
 During meditations see if you can identify all the little signs that the body is relaxing — muscle tension releasing, the breath becoming soft, discomfort becoming apparent, little vibrations and movement within the body.

 JUST FOR FUN